 Regulatory framework

-• An Act to improve the conservation, control, distribution and use of the water resources of Saint Vincent and the Grenadines and for purposes related thereto.
+An Act to make better provision for the conservation, control, apportionment and use of water resources of Saint Vincent and the Grenadines and for purposes incidental thereto and connected therewith

-• It defines the functions of the Department of Public Health, which include "promoting public health and the prevention, limitation and suppression of communicable or preventable diseases in Saint Vincent."
+It defines the functions of the Public Health Department, which include “to promote the public health and the prevention, limitation and suppression of communicable or preventable diseases within Saint Vincent”

-• In addition, it emphasizes pollution control.
-It is the responsibility of the Minister to regulate, monitor and control actual and probable contamination or pollution of the environment from any source.
+It further emphasizes pollution control.
+It is the responsibility of the Minister to regulate, monitor and control the actual and likely contamination or pollution of the environment from any source

 Institutional Framework